neilellis/coding-with-gpt-4/README.md

 Inevitably the code will become larger than the context and you'll need to paste in whole files again and ask for operations against those files.

-## Know The Limitations

 ### This is TODAY's Solution

-Around the corner we'll have Github CoPilot X and other deeply integrated tools which will reduce the need for direct ' chat' style programming.
+Around the corner we'll have [GitHub Copilot X](https://github.com/features/preview/copilot-x) and other deeply integrated tools which will reduce the need for direct ' chat' style programming.
 We'll also have GPT plugins which will remove many of the existing limitations, including knowledge of the latest packages etc.